 A properly tamped puck, which is what we call the compressed coffee in the portafilter, will present an undifferentiated front to the water, and your shot will have better chances of reaching espresso perfection.

-An improperly prepared puck, on the other hand, offers a lot of options for that water to pass around the coffee easily, and your shot will not be properly extracted.
+On the other hand, an improperly prepared puck offers many options for that water to pass around the coffee easily, and your shot will not be properly extracted.

 Don’t overdo it!

 Some people get too carried away when it comes to tamping.
-The truth is that it’s a necessary step, however, you don’t get any ‘bonus’ points for tamping extra hard.
-You just need enough pressure to push out the air of the basket.
+The truth is that it’s a necessary step; however, you don’t get any ‘bonus’ points for tamping extra hard.
+You need enough pressure to push out the air of the basket.
 Once that’s achieved, your job is over.

 It’s far better being consistent and tamping the same way every time, instead of seeing it as some kind of biceps powerlifting exercise.